-Please post all course-related questions on our Piazza forum so that the whole class may benefit from our conversation.
-Please contact instructors privately for matters of a personal nature.
+Please contact the instructors privately for matters of a personal nature.
 We will do our best to reply to course-related questions within 48 hours (responses may take longer over the weekend).
 We will strive to return your assignments and grades for course activities to you within 7 days of the due date.